 Under Whitacre's leadership, SBC made significant domestic and international investments.
-In addition, SBC established several groundbreaking strategic partnerships with companies such as Yahoo! and EchoStar, enabling SBC to set the pace for DSL sales as well as enter the video market.
-SBC joined with BellSouth to create Cingular Wireless, which in 2004 acquired AT&T Wireless.
+In addition, SBC established several groundbreaking strategic partnerships with companies such as Yahoo! and EchoStar, enabling SBC to set the pace for DSL sales, as well as enter the video market.
+SBC joined with BellSouth to create Cingular Wireless, which was acquired by AT&T Wireless in 2004.

-Whitacre led on a disciplined growth strategy and through a series of industry-changing mergers and acquisitions, including the 2005 acquisition of AT&T Corp., after which the company adopted the name, AT&T Inc.
+Whitacre led on a disciplined growth strategy through a series of industry-changing mergers and acquisitions, including the 2005 acquisition of AT&T Corp. — after which the company adopted the name AT&T Inc.

-SBC and the new AT&T have been repeatedly named by Fortune magazine as the most admired telecommunications company in America and the world.
+SBC and the new AT&T have been repeatedly named by Fortune magazine as the most admired telecommunications company in the U.S. and the world.
 Forbes magazine named AT&T "Company of the Year" for 2006.